GnarGnarHead/GPTScreeps/README.md

 - **Dynamic Room Expansion**: Implement logic for remote mining and claiming new rooms.
 - **Performance Optimization**: Continuously monitor and optimize CPU usage.

-## Usage
-1. Clone the repository to your Screeps environment.
-2. Ensure all modules are correctly placed in the respective folders.
-3. Adjust the configuration in `main.js` as needed for your colony.

-## Contributing
-Feel free to submit pull requests to improve the scripts or add new features.

-## License
-This project is licensed under the MIT License.
-**